Victoria Jansen (Chair)

 Lisa also continues to work clinically at Chelsea and Westminster Hospital, London.

-Lisa was co-opted to the Clinical Evidence Committee in 2013, becoming chair in 2015, and is committed to supporting and promoting hand therapy research.
+Lisa was co-opted to the Clinical Evidence Committee in 2013, holding the position of Chair in 2015-2019, and is committed to supporting and promoting hand therapy research.

 Occupational Therapist – London